Communist Party of Cuba: Economy

 After the Cuban Revolution, the Party nationalized nearly all private enterprises, establishing a state socialist command economy.
-Historically, the party has more reluctant in engaging in market reforms than communist parties leading other Marxist–Leninist states, but it has been pressured to accept some market measures since the dissolution of the Soviet Union and the resultant loss of economic subsidies.
+Historically, the party has been more reluctant in engaging in market reforms than communist parties leading other Marxist–Leninist states, but it has been pressured to accept some market measures since the dissolution of the Soviet Union and the resultant loss of economic subsidies.

 Raúl Castro, after becoming the leader of the party, campaigned to "renew" Cuba's socialist economy through the establishment of a mixed economy based on an expansion of worker-owned cooperatives and small privately-owned businesses, and partial devolution of economic planning to local governments.
 Some state enterprises have been denationalized and converted into worker co-ops in this process, wherein "[b]usinesses that since 1968 had been run by the government are now being turned over to their former state employees, to be managed by the worker-owners of these businesses."

 There has been some speculation that Cuba may ultimately transition towards a model more similar to a China's "socialist market economy" or Vietnam's "socialist-oriented market economy."
 Private property and foreign direct investment were recognized as legitimate economic activities in the new constitution approved via a popular referendum in 2019, along these lines.